 Types of biometric devices

 Below is a listing of all known biometric devices that may be used to input biometric data into a computer.

-- Face scanner - Biometric face scanners identify a person by taking measurements of a person face.
-For example, the distance between the persons chin, eyes (interpupillary distance), nose, and mouth.
+- Face scanner - Biometric face scanners identify a person by taking measurements of a person's face.
+For example, the distance between the person's chin, eyes (interpupillary distance), nose, and mouth.
 These types of scanners can be very secure assuming they are smart enough to distinguish between a picture of a person and a real person.
 See our facial recognition page for further information on this term.

-- Finger scanner - Like the picture shown on this page a biometric finger scanner identifies the person by their finger print.
-These can be a secure method of identifying a person, however, cheap and less sophisticated finger print scanners can be duped a number of ways.
-For example, in the show Myth Busters they were able to fake a finger print using a Gummy Bear candy treat.
+- Finger scanner - Like the picture shown on this page, a biometric finger scanner identifies the person by their fingerprint.
+These can be a secure method of identifying a person.
+However, cheap and less sophisticated fingerprint scanners can be duped several ways.
+For example, in the show Myth Busters, they were able to fake a fingerprint using a Gummy Bear candy treat.

 - Retina or iris scanner - A biometric retina or iris scanner identifies a person by scanning the iris or retina of their eyes.
 These scanners are more secure biometric authentication schemes when compared to the other devices because there is no known way to duplicate the retina or iris.

 - Voice scanner - Finally, a voice analysis scanner will mathematically break down a person's voice to identify them.
 These scanners can help improve security but with some less sophisticated scanners can be bypassed using a tape recording.